star

 8. Bachelor of Engineering in IT:

-Math majors can pursue a variety of professional opportunities, and some of the career options for mathematics students are highlighted below:
+Math majors can pursue a variety of professional opportunities, and maths students today have access to a wide range of maths degree courses and maths related courses that open doors to diverse industries.
+Some of the best jobs for maths students in india are highlighted below:

 1. Data Scientist: